🎁 Give the #1 gift request of 2024... a ZTM membership gift card! 🎁

 • And have learned how to answer and solve the interview problems, then you'll be fine.

-Don't spend hours learning who created Python or random details just for the sake of it.
+Don't spend hours learning who created Python or specific usage details just for the sake of it, if it's not something you'll need.
 Learn what you need to know to actually do the job instead!

 Do I need to know back-end technical info, even if I’m applying for a front-end role?